DJSandsCreation/thebateshotel/README.md

-# thebateshotel
+# The Bates Hotel
-a response 3 page site for The Bates Hotel
+A 3 page, responsive website.Using HTML, CSS and AwesomeFont.